 Certificates of insurance; proof of insurance; confidentiality; false information; penalty

-The attorneys of Michigan Auto Law have been specializing in automobile no-fault litigation for more than 50 years.
-If you have been injured in a car accident or truck accident in Michigan and are confused about your no-fault insurance rights, please call one of our expert lawyers for a free case evaluation at or fill out our consultation form.
-There is absolutely no fee or obligation.
+The attorneys of Michigan Auto Law have been specializing in auto No-Fault litigation for more than 50 years.
+If you have been injured in a car, truck or motorcycle accident and want information about your No-Fault rights, please call one of our experienced auto accident lawyers for a free case evaluation at (800) 777-0028 or fill out our consultation form.
+There is no fee or obligation.

 We are here to help you.